What are Indonesia’s Latest Guidelines on International Travel?

 - Foreign nationals must be fully vaccinated before entering Indonesia and must show their vaccination certificate to immigration officials upon arrival;

-- Indonesia citizens are still permitted to enter the country without being fully vaccinated but will be vaccinated upon completion of their quarantine — this is compulsory;
+- Indonesia citizens are still permitted to enter the country without being fully vaccinated but will be vaccinated upon arrival — this is compulsory;

-- Foreigner travelers must have health insurance (coverage of at least US$100,000) and can cover the needs for COVID-19 treatment; and
+- Foreigner travelers must have health insurance (coverage of at least US$25,000) and can cover the needs for COVID-19 treatment; and

-Foreigners already in Indonesia and wish to travel domestically are required to be vaccinated (first dose) through the Indonesian government-initiated vaccination program.
+Foreigners already in Indonesia who wish to travel domestically are required to be vaccinated (first dose) through the Indonesian government-initiated vaccination program.

 What happens upon arrival in Indonesia?